sunandasamanta/DSA-JS-Python/DSA - Theory Exam/Asymptotic Notation/README.md

 1. Master Theorem and its application
 1. Recurrence relations and solving them using recursion tree method, substitution method, and iteration method.

+---

 ## Theory

 Asymptotic notation is a mathematical notation used to describe the behavior of an algorithm's running time as the input size grows without bound.
 It provides a way to express the growth of an algorithm's running time in a simplified manner, independent of the specific details of the input.

-There are three main types of asymptotic notation:
+There are two main types of asymptotic notation:

 1. **Big O Notation**: It is used to describe the upper bound of an algorithm's running time.
 It describes the worst-case scenario of an algorithm.
 The notation is written as O(f(n)), where f(n) is a function representing the running time of the algorithm.
 For example, O(n) means that the running time of the algorithm is at most linear in the size of the input.